maxpetrusenko/roger-skyline-1/README.md

     allow-hotplug enp0s8 iface enp0s8 inet static address 192.168.56.3 netmask 255.255.255.252

 su root

 adduser username

 adduser username sudo

 #restart and login as username you jsut created

 ssh-keygen

 cat ~ / .ssh / id_rsa.pub and copy the entire contents.

-#connect to you machine:
 ssh root@debian -p 2222

 mkdir .ssh

-Then paste the key into .ssh / authorized_keys sudo nano /etc/ssh/sshd_config
+Then paste the key into .ssh/authorized_keys

+sudo nano /etc/ssh/sshd_config
     //change line to:
     PasswordAuthentification no.
 sudo service ssh restart

 #Exit the ssh with exit and retry a connection with the previous command.

 #The connection is now password-free with PublicKeys.

 #You will find your VM in the .ssh / known_hosts file.

 sudo nano /etc/network/if-pre-up.d/iptables